cloud-shuttle/tailwind-rs/docs/performance/benchmarks.md

 # 🚀 Performance Benchmarks

-## 📊 **v0.4.0 Performance Improvements**
+## 📊 **v0.8.2 Performance Improvements**

-The v0.4.0 WASM compatibility release brings significant performance improvements across all metrics.
+The v0.8.2 release brings significant performance improvements across all metrics, including the new **100% CSS generation coverage**.
 Here's a comprehensive comparison of performance before and after the major refactoring.

 ## ⚡ **Core Performance Metrics**